IST-EVA-Support/EVA_Show-Case/src/demo/weardetection/README.md

 ![showcase1-pipeline](../../../figures/showcase2-pipeline.png)

-The settings are default set relevant to this scenario<a href="#runsh"><Note 1></a> and one alert require to be set.
+The settings are default set relevant to this scenario<a href="#note1"><Note 1></a> and one alert require to be set.
 Click on the email_alert node in the pipeline and the property window will show the node properties detail at left side.
 See the figure below:

 ![emailalert-node](../../../figures/emailalert-node.png) ![emailalert-node-property](../../../figures/emailalert-node-property-showcase2.png)